raymondlo84Fork/MSBuild2025/openvino_genai/README.md

 ## How to run the environments:

-Install Python 3.12.x, and in PowerShell/Terminal, type the follow in the folder.
+Install Python 3.11.x or 3.12.x, and in PowerShell/Terminal, type the follow in the folder.

 Install the packages
 ```